About spam and unwanted messages

 What unwanted messages look like

-There are clues that might indicate you’ve received a suspicious message, or that the sender is pretending to be someone they’re not.
-Look out for messages that contain the following, as these may indicate a contact is untrustworthy:
+There are clues that might indicate you’ve received a suspicious message, or that the sender can’t be trusted.
+Look out for these signs:

 - Misspellings or grammatical mistakes